 Always a natural place of wonderment, there’s more intrigue with the addition of van tours to see historic sites located in remote northern areas that were previously difficult for the public to reach on Cumberland Island.

-Highlights of the new “Land and Legacies Tour” are Plum Orchard, a Carnegie mansion, and the remains of Robert Stafford’s plantation that once grew sea-island cotton.
-Plus, “The Settlement,” along with a tiny church that became famous as the location of John F. Kennedy Jr. and Carolyn Bessette’s wedding.
+Highlights of the “Land and Legacies Tour” are Plum Orchard, a Carnegie mansion, and the remains of Robert Stafford’s plantation that once grew sea-island cotton.
+Plus, “The Settlement,” along with a tiny church that became world famous as the location of John F. Kennedy Jr. and Carolyn Bessette’s wedding.

 A main attraction of the “Lands and Legacies Tour” is visiting the gorgeous Plum Orchard, a former Carnegie mansion.
 Circa 1898, built by Lucy Carnegie, the home is a magnificent “Classical Revival” mansion of 22,000 square feet.
 Step through the grand entry into another era of southern comfort.
 The beautiful Plum Orchard mansion underwent a multi-million dollar repair by the National Park Service to be able to open it for public viewing.

 UPDATE: Price per person in 2019 for Lands and Legacies tour is $50.85 per person with tax and fees, plus getting to Cumberland Island will cost $34.10 round trip ferry ticket per adult (with taxes and fees) from St. Marys, Georgia departure dock.
 Plus there’s also a $10 National Park entry fee.
 So figure $95 per adult for this Cumberland Island day trip and van tour excursion.